radicallyopensecurity/templates/xml/doc/Report Writing - Procedure.md

 Additionally, the `<pentest_report>` element has two attributes:

-- `findingCode`, which is a three-letter prefix for the finding numbers, derivated from the client name ('TEN' for TenneT, 'UVA' for Universiteit van Amsterdam, etc.)
+- `findingCode`, which is a three-letter prefix for the finding numbers, derivated from the client name (e.g. 'SID' for Sitting Duck BV, 'BIC' for Big International Company Ltd, etc.)
 - `findingNumberingBase`, which can be set to 'Report' or 'Section' - this configures whether the numbering of findings in the report is report-based (i.e. starting with XXX-001 and continuing upwards) or section-based (i.e. findings in section 3 are numbered XXX-301 and up, findings in section 5 are numbered XXX-501 and up).
 Use 'Report' for smaller pentest reports and 'Section' for large ones.

 ## Document information / metadata